-A YouTube element has been excluded from this version of the text.
-You can view it online here: https://pressbooks.nscc.ca/powersellingv2/?p=157
+One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://pressbooks.nscc.ca/powersellingv2/?p=157#oembed-1

 7.1 Researching Your Prospect: Going Deeper

 • Explain how to research a qualified prospect and list resources to conduct prospect research.